ELIZABETH DAVID DEMBROWSKY

 Elizabeth is a published poet and novelist.

 Evan is in his second year at Fordham Law School and a registered CPA in the state of New York.
 Evan graduated in 2012 with his Bachelors in Accounting and in 2013 with his Masters in Tax from Fordham University.
-Prior to attending law school, Evan worked in the M& A tax group for a large international accounting firm and then as an accountant for a manufacturing and engineering firm.
+Prior to attending law school, Evan worked in the M&A tax group for a large international accounting firm and then as an accountant for a manufacturing and engineering firm.
 Evan currently still performs tax and accounting consulting services and wants to expand his knowledge into helping his clients with all of their business needs.
-Evan is excited to explore his interest in business and transactional law and gain exposure to various areas of law with Good Counsel Services, Inc. this fall..
-Jacqueline is excited to explore her interest in intellectual property and gain exposure to various areas of law with Good Counsel Services, Inc. this summer.
+Evan is excited to explore his interest in business and transactional law and gain exposure to various areas of law with Good Counsel Services, Inc. this fall...
+Moreover, he's excited to continue working for Good Counsel Services, Inc on tax law and litigation matters.

 Vanessa is a dual Canadian and Brazilian citizen, who was mostly raised in Texas.
 She attended university at Bates College in Maine and majored in biochemistry and economics.
 Upon graduation and since moving to New York seven years ago, Vanessa has worked as a bartender, as a scribe at an urgent care, and as a research assistant at Memorial Sloan Kettering Cancer Center (MSKCC).
 While at MSKCC, she decided to change her career trajectory and pursue law school because she wanted to empower herself with a skill set that could remedy inequities, like the inequities she witnessed while working in a private research hospital environment.
 Ultimately she attended and graduated from Brooklyn Law School in 2019.
 While in law school, Vanessa was heavily involved with public interest law and volunteer work, and has continued to pursue a career in public interest law through her fellowship with Good Counsel Services.